-- Electromagnetic radiation between 2 and 2.7 GHz is forbidden, save with the written consent of the Promoter - Telemetry : one way (car to pit) in Case A (Sprint Race for the avoidance of doubt, one hour races).
+- Electromagnetic radiation between 2 and 2.7 GHz is forbidden, save with the written consent of the Promoter - Telemetry : one way (car to pit) is not allowed in any session during an event.

 IMPORTANT: no item, installation or antenna is permitted which may interfere at any time with the Official data logger, timing, GPS, radio or TV systems.